UPPMAX/HPC-python/docs/kebnekaise.rst

 .. questions::

-   - What syntax is used to make a lesson?
-   - How do you structure a lesson effectively for teaching?

-   ``questions`` are at the top of a lesson and provide a starting point for what you might learn.
-It is usually a bulleted list.
-   (The history is a holdover from carpentries-style lessons, and is not required.)
+   - Can you login to Kebnekaise?
+   - Did you try and find Python packages at the system?
+   - Can you load Python and start it, as well as run a short program?

 .. objectives::